Mathematics, Science, and Informatics

 I am delighted to say that our vigor lies in exposing our students to a learning environment that is structured to allow them access to multiple resources within and outside of the classroom, including opportunities with online and hybrid courses.
 The department is committed to fostering a learning environment that will:

 - Offer a major and a minor based upon a strong liberal arts foundation with emphasis on the centrality of mathematics, information technology, and other sciences.

 - Encourage you to open up to new and positive experiences with mathematics, science, and the field of informatics, and to refine your ability to express yourself precisely, so you may make significant contributions in your workplace, community and in the world.

 - Provide you with the opportunity to reshape your perspective about mathematics and the sciences, and to emphasize the importance of mathematics, science, and information technology in the world.

 - Guide you to engage in, learn, and apply knowledge by keeping you focused, helping you with your study, communication, and learning skills, and providing you with clear directions.

 It’s my trust that all of you experiencing our curriculum will develop life-long interests in all the branches of science, including mathematics, and to examine their implications for citizenship, the environment, and society.
 Please feel free to contact me should you have any questions, suggestions, or concerns.

-Professor of Mathematics and Chair
+Associate Professor of Science and Chair

 Department of Mathematics, Science, and Informatics